zypherson/asylum-hrf-fe-starter/tickets/3_thirdTicket.md

 1. Ensure everything is working properly after the Auth0 integration.
 Components should render correctly and show the data the same way they did before.

-2. Do not use a Node version higher than 16.16.0.
-If you are, you can use `nvm` (for Mac) or `nvm-windows` to easily toggle your node versions in directories.

-3. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.
+2. Make this project your own, but keep the integrity of the main files so that the app can render and work when you wish to present it.

 ## Deliverables